 Over the past 28 years, Ken Navarro has performed in every major US city and had numerous Top 5 hits at national radio.
 His music is distributed throughout the world from Japan to Singapore, Hong Kong, Thailand, Britain, Australia, Chile, Brazil, Italy, Spain, France, Germany, the Netherlands and even in China.
 Navarro's 2010 release "Dreaming of Trains" was pre-nominated for the 2011 Grammy awards in 2 categories and his 2014 album "Ruby Lane" spent 4 months in the Top 10 at contemporary/smooth jazz radio, iTunes and Amazon.
 His impressive discography of 24 top charting albums showcase his appeal to a wide range of listeners with inspiring compositions and superb guitar performances.

 In March 2018, Ken will begin recording a new album of his music for Guitar and Symphony Orchestra.
 The album (Navarro’s 24th) will also feature special guest performances from drummers Dave Weckl (Chick Corea, Mike Stern) and Chad Wackerman (James Taylor, Frank Zappa), bassist John Patitucci (Wayne Shorter, Al Dimeola), saxophonist Eric Marienthal (The Rippingtons, Jeff Lorber) and harpist Lori Andrews.
-Eight (8) songs which Ken has scored and arranged for orchestra and his guitar (for a total of over 45+ minutes) will be a part of this unprecedented new album and will include new versions of Ken's well known songs including "Smooth Sensation", "The Stars, The Snow, The Fire", "Juliet" and many more.
+Eight (8) songs which Ken has scored and arranged for orchestra and his guitar (for a total of over 45+ minutes) will be a part of this unprecedented new album and will include new versions of some of Ken's most popular songs including "Smooth Sensation", "The Stars, The Snow, The Fire", "Juliet" and many more.
 You can get a signed CD or Download right here.
 And you can get scores, individual instrument parts and guitar parts right here.

 On September 16, 2016, Positive Music Records released Navarro's 23rd album, Bonfire.
 With thirteen (13) brand new compositions, Ken's brilliant acoustic and electric guitar work are featured throughout.
 It includes the first smooth jazz radio hit "One Summer Day" and also features Ken performing and composing for every instrument on this 13 song tour de force, including acoutic and electric guitars, acoustic and electric bass, piano, drums, percussion, strings, horns and much, much more.